Deep Learning for Efficient CSI Feedback in Massive MIMO: Adapting to New Environments and Small Datasets: Overall Framework

-\item \textbf{A robust backbone model trained for an anchor scenario}.
-The key idea is to construct an accurate and robust backbone model which can be reused when facing new environments to reduce the deployment cost.
-However, CSI matrices of massive MIMO always exhibit a high degree of variation and suffer from feedback performance degradation as the CSI variation range expands \cite{ref:multitask_csi}.
-Consequently, we construct an efficient compressive CSI feedback architecture, named SPTM2-ISTANet+, to accommodate complex CSI features and variations as the backbone network.
-SPTM2-ISTANet+ consists of a spherical feedback structure and a CS-inspired DNN model to enhance feedback robustness and accuracy.
-The detailed design of SPTM2-ISTANet+ is introduced in Section IV.

-\item \textbf{A scenario-adaptive plug-in module}.
-By translating CSI matrices in a new scenario into a ``style'' compatible with the anchor scenario during pre-training, the pretrained backbone network can be reused together with a lightweight deployment cost.
-Thus, we propose a lightweight plug-in module for scenario adaption that only consists of a few thousand trainable parameters to be updated against a new scenario.
-A translation module and a retranlation module are integrated to implement CSI style translation and recovery.
-The detailed design of the style translator is introduced in Section V.
+\begin{itemize} \item \textbf{Robust Backbone Model for an Anchor Scenario}: We advocate for the establishment of an accurate and robust backbone model suitable for reuse in diverse environments, thereby optimizing deployment costs.
+Acknowledging that CSI matrices of massive MIMO always exhibit a high degree of variation and suffer from feedback performance degradation as the CSI variation range expands \cite{ref:multitask_csi}, we formulate the SPTM2-ISTANet+ as our backbone network to accommodate complex CSI features and variations.
+SPTM2-ISTANet+ amalgamates a spherical feedback structure with a CS-inspired residual recovery DNN model, accentuating CSI feedback robustness and precision.
+The detailed design of SPTM2-ISTANet+ is introduced in Section IV. \item \textbf{Scenario-Adaptive Plug-In Module}: To facilitate the pretrained backbone model's reuse with a lightweight deployment cost, we propose translating CSI matrices in fresh scenarios into a ``style'' compatible with the anchor scenario.
+Our lightweight plug-in module, designed for scenario adaptation, requires communication-efficient updating for new scenarios, housing merely a few thousand trainable parameters.
+Integrated translation and retranslation modules facilitate CSI style adjustments and recovery, discussed in detail in Section V. \item \textbf{Model-Driven Data Augmentation Module}.

-\item \textbf{A model-driven data augmentation module}.
 To reduce the cost associated with labor-intensive channel measurement, we customize a simple but effective model-driven augmentation module by exploiting physical features of CSI matrices based on domain knowledge.
 CSI magnitudes and phases are augmented separately in view of their correlative channel properties.
 The detailed design of model-driven data augmentation is explained in Section VI. \end{itemize}